Everybit-legacy/everybit.js/whitepaper/README.md

 To prevent leaking additional information about their conversation, Alice can create a second anonymous user and put that username in the `replyTo` field of the letter.
 To indicate that she wants her conversation partners to reply anonymously, she sets the `replyAs` field to `anon`.
 Bob and Charlie then use this same method to reply to Alice’s anonymous address.
 The only information that leaks out to the network is that an anonymous message has been sent to Bob and Charlie.
 After that, every message in their conversation is from one-time anonymous users, to other one-time anonymous users.

 For large group conversations, addition precautions might be taken to hide the original list of recipients.
-More work needs to be done in this area, and to ensure that group anonymous messaging scales properly beyond dozens of users.
+More work needs to be done in this area, and individual users might wish to take [additional steps to limit information leakage](#limitstoencyrption).

-Note that nothing in EB prevents a user’s ISP from seeing the envelopes that a user sends, or which username records someone requests.
-This data could be used to attempt to guess at the participants in a conversation, especially if the recipients use the same ISP (or data is shared).
-An anonymous router like Tor could be used with EB if desired.
-Overall, the more encrypted messages a user sends and receives, and the more encrypted traffic in the network in general, the harder it would be to trace the users involved in conversations between anons.

 <a name="identityincloud"></a>
 ###Identity file in the cloud